This article describes steps one can take to turn on or off OneDrive services in Windows 11

 Computer Configuration > Administrative Templates > Windows Components > OneDrive

-In the OneDrive details pane on the right, locate and double-click the setting that says “Prevent the usage of OneDrive for file storage“.
+Then, in the OneDrive details pane on the right, locate and double-click the setting that says “Prevent the usage of OneDrive for file storage. “

 On the Prevent the usage of OneDrive for file storage window set the option to Not Configure, Enabled, or Disabled.